Rheology of rocks (models for stress-strain

 Utility of understanding stress-strain relationships

-Stress-strain relationships play an important
+Stress-strain relationships are important because:

-- elastic stress-strain crucial to understanding
+- elastic stress-strain relationships are crucial to understanding

-- basis of in-situ stress measurement.
+- these are tje basis of in-situ stress measurement.

-- geologic engineering.
+- they are fundamental for geologic engineering.

 - understanding important geologic phenomena